Shreya-Nagar-12/predicting-optimum-clusters-for-iris/README.md

-# predicting optimum number of clusters for iris dataset
+# Predicting optimum number of clusters for "iris" dataset

 - Algorithm used: Kmeans
 - Cluster visualization using matplotlib